iepster/Twitter-Bootstrap-Framework-2.x-PSD/README.md

 Twitter-Bootstrap-Framework-2.x-PSD
 ===================================

-A PSD with guides for the [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html) framework (2.x)
+A PSD with guides and rulers for the [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html) framework (2.x)